si-medbif/vips-openseadragon-demo/README.md

 Openseadragon is "An open-source, web-based viewer for high-resolution zoomable images, implemented in pure JavaScript, for desktop and mobile".
 More information regarding Openseadragon can be found here: https://openseadragon.github.io/

 ### 1) Preparing files for Openseadragon
-Put the dzi file and the dzi folding in the working directory where html file will be located.
+1) Put the dzi file and the dzi folder in the working directory (or in subdirectory of the working directory for better organization) where html file will be located.
+2) Download (https://github.com/openseadragon/openseadragon/releases/download/v2.4.2/openseadragon-bin-2.4.2.zip) and extract Openseadragon at the working directory.
+The folder name could be renamed to be easier to refer to (e.g. just `/openseadradon/`).

 ### 2) Create an HTML file (if needed, CSS and javascript files).
 An example html file can be found here (https://github.com/si-medbif/vips-openseadragon-demo/blob/master/example.html).
 The `tileSources:` must be change to the location of the dzi file.
 In the example below, the dzi file is located at `working_dir/slides`.
+Openseadragon is located at `working_dir/openseadragon`.
 The `working_dir` is where the HTML file is located.

 ```
 var viewer = OpenSeadragon({